 P.F.
-Chang’s Asian Table – Covent Garden, LondonHALAL STATUS • Extensive Halal meat options • Alcohol served
+Chang’s Asian Table – Covent Garden, LondonHALAL STATUS • Extensive Halal meat options (no cross-contamination) • Alcohol and pork served

 P.F.
 Chang’s UK debut in August last year saw them introducing only Halal chicken to their menu.